react-boilerplate/react-boilerplate/CONTRIBUTING.md

 - A PR should remain open for at least two days before merging (does not apply for trivial contributions like fixing a typo).
 This way everyone has enough time to look into it.

 You are always welcome to discuss and propose improvements to this guideline.

+# Add yourself as a contributor

+This project follows the [All Contributors specification](https://allcontributors.org/).
+To add yourself to the table of contributors in the README file, please use the [bot](https://allcontributors.org/docs/en/bot/overview) or the [CLI](https://allcontributors.org/docs/en/cli/overview) as part of your PR.

+If you've already added yourself to the list and are making a new type of contribution, you can run it again and select the new contribution type.